Gentlemen's Agreement of 1908: Minority fear complex

 Following the Russo-Japanese War, Japan's rise as a global power was acknowledged by most European nations.
 In California, nationalist propaganda surged after the 1906 San Francisco earthquake, spreading fears that the Japanese population boom in the U.S. through birth would overtake that of the Caucasian majority.
-While birth rates were indeed higher amongst Japanese migrant communities, this was primarily due to sociological factors, including but not limited to residential concentration in rural areas with naturally higher population growth, improved economic conditions compared to their previous circumstances in Japan, and a younger migrant demographic resulting in lower death rates.
+While birth rates were indeed higher among Japanese migrant communities, this was primarily due to sociological factors, including but not limited to residential concentration in rural areas with naturally higher population growth, improved economic conditions compared to their previous circumstances in Japan, and a younger migrant demographic resulting in lower death rates.

 This phenomenon, often referred to as the "minority fear complex," has historically been directed at minority populations within majority nations, where the dominant group perceives the next-largest minority as a threat.
 Similar anti-Asian sentiments were also simultaneously on the rise in Canada, culminating in the aforementioned Vancouver Riots the following year in 1907.
 The consequent diplomatic talks regarding the Gentlemen's Agreement and Japanese immigration by the Canadian Prime Minister largely blamed the Japanese migrant community, promoting the dichotomy of unassimilable Japanese migrants as the main cause of the riots, while simultaneously fearing the socioeconomic competition they posed due to their efficient integration into Canadian society.